arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-board-manager/ide-v2-board-manager.md

 ### Mbed OS Nano

-The Mbed OS Nano Boards package is based on the Arduino Mbed Core, and includes the following boards:
+The **Mbed OS Nano Boards** package is based on the **Arduino Mbed Core**, and includes the following boards:

 - [Nano RP2040 Connect](/hardware/nano-rp2040-connect)
 - [Nano 33 BLE](/hardware/nano-33-ble)
 - [Nano 33 BLE Sense](/hardware/nano-33-ble-sense)
 - [Nano 33 BLE Sense Rev2](/hardware/nano-33-ble-sense-rev2)

-You can install this package in the board manager by searching for "Arduino Mbed OS Nano Boards".
-For detailed instructions, see the [Installing a Board Package section](#installing-a-core).
+You can install this package in the board manager by searching for "**Arduino Mbed OS Nano Boards**".
+For detailed instructions, see the [Installing a Core section](#installing-a-core).

 For source code and reporting issues, please visit the official GitHub repository: